g4lb/camera-recorder-with-human-detection/README.md

 8. To play the recorded videos, open them using VLC media player (or another compatible media player).

+## Answer to the Bonus Question: Why Incorporate a Visible Clock in the Recording?

+The decision to include a visible clock in the recorded videos serves a critical purpose in facilitating the development and debugging process.
+By having a precise time reference within the frame, it enables seamless correlation of specific events or behaviors with their corresponding timestamps.
+This visual cue proves invaluable in detecting timing issues, validating the accuracy of human detection, and conducting thorough analysis.

+The presence of a visible clock provides essential temporal context, allowing for meticulous examination and resolution of any discrepancies or anomalies in the detected human portions.
+Furthermore, it enhances the overall comprehension of the video clips, streamlining the development, debugging, and analysis phases.

+The strategic incorporation of a visible clock elevates the efficacy of the camera recorder application with human detection, delivering a comprehensive and precise view of the recorded events.

 # Demo
 [![Demo Video](http://i3.ytimg.com/vi/kRqsAjyVNQQ/hqdefault.jpg)](https://youtu.be/kRqsAjyVNQQ)